bukalapak/snowboard/README.md

 ### Generate formatted API blueprint

-When you have documentation splitted across files, you can use `apib` subcommand to allow `snowboard` to produce single formatted API blueprint.
+When you have documentation split across files, you can use `apib` sub-command to allow `snowboard` to produce single formatted API blueprint.

 ```
-$ snowboard apib -o API.apib project/splitted.apib
+$ snowboard apib -o API.apib project/split.apib
 ```

 ### Validate API blueprint

-Besides render to HTML, snowboard also support validates API blueprint document.
-You can use `lint` subcommand.
+Besides rendering to HTML, snowboard also support validates API blueprint document.
+You can use `lint` sub-command.

 ```
 $ snowboard lint API.apib